Kim is an RN and author of the book "360 Health: Your Guide to Cancer Prevention, Healing Foods, & Total Body Wellness."

 6) Improves Heart Health

-As mentioned, apple cider vinegar can decrease triglyceride levels.
+As mentioned, ACV can decrease triglyceride levels.
 Triglycerides are fats in our bodies, and they play a role in the development of coronary artery disease.
 Our bodies use them for energy, but having high triglyceride levels increases one's chance of getting heart disease.

-In addition, ACV can improve heart health by increasing HDL (or good cholesterol) levels.
+In addition, it can improve heart health by increasing HDL (or good cholesterol) levels.
 This is according to a 2006 study reported in Medscape General Medicine.
-ACV also contains the antioxidant chlorogenic acid, which has been scientifically shown to protect LDL cholesterol particles from becoming oxidized, a key step in the process of heart disease.
+It also contains the antioxidant chlorogenic acid, which has been scientifically shown to protect LDL cholesterol particles from becoming oxidized, a key step in the process of heart disease.

-Finally, consuming ACV can also lower blood pressure.
+Finally, consuming this vinegar can also lower blood pressure.
 The vinegar contains potassium and magnesium, two key minerals that work to regulate blood pressure.
 Potassium helps balance out the body's sodium levels, and magnesium is instrumental in the relaxation of blood vessels.
-ACV also helps improve overall circulation.
+It also helps improve overall circulation.
 Take 1 Tablespoon of ACV in a glass of water twice a day for optimal results.

 7) Slows the Aging Process